velvetkevorkian/enterprise/design_enterprise_report.md

 - // as a repetitive device — in non-techy font, a mixture of design and tech
 - too obvious?

 A logo is probably the most common association people make with a brand.
-It is not, however, the most important thing, according to Rand.
+It is not, however, the most important thing, nor does it necessarily require deep conceptual meaning.

 >Should a logo be self explanatory?
 It is only by association with a product, a service, a business or a corporation that a logo takes on any real meaning.
 It derives its meaning and usefulness from the quality of that which it symbolizes.
 (Rand, 1993, p.58).

-Later, he uses Mercedes Benz as an example of a logo whose power is derived not from any literal connection but "is a great symbol, not because its design is great but because it stands for a great product" (ibid, p.61).
-On this basis, something
+He cites Mercedes Benz as an example of a logo whose power is derived not from any literal connection but "is a great symbol, not because its design is great but because it stands for a great product" (ibid, p.61).
+On this basis, something functional will suffice for our purposes.

+Constraints are often beneficial for designers.
+In this case, the logo has been designed to be visible and identifiable at small sizes; specifically,  the sixteen pixel square of the favicon of a standard web browser tab.

 _______